yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

 2. Scroll to the bottom of the page and select `Install it for Free`.

-3. On the next page, select `Complete order and begin installation.
+3. On the next page, select `Complete order and begin installation`.

 4. Select the lab files repository created in [Task 1 of the Before the HOL Instructions](Before%20the%20HOL%20-%20Continuous%20delivery%20in%20Azure%20DevOps.md#task-1-create-the-project-repo) and select `Install & Authorize`.